 Graduates are trained to assist attorneys in probate work, investigations, public records search, drafting and filing legal documents, research, and office management.
 Employment opportunities are available in private law firms, governmental agencies, banks, insurance agencies, and other business organizations.

-Coastal Carolina Community College offers an Associate in Applied Science Degree.
+Coastal Carolina Community College offers an Associate in Applied Science Degree, a diploma, and certificates.
 The appropriate coursework is listed below.

 Award Available – See Course Requirements below.